 Many people around the world not only face health risks from the byproducts from garment-making, but are even more directly threatened by the act of garment making itself.
 Factory workers in countries like Bangladesh, Vietnam and Indonesia work 10+ hours a day, only to earn $100 to $200 per month ($3 to $7 a week), while being constantly exposed to dangerous materials, in factories that do not meet legal facility standards.
 Some employees are children, but a majority are women, “single mothers without any other real employment options, due to a lack in access to education and other similar resources” (UAB Institute for Human Rights).
-Even in the industry, The 2012 tragedy at Rana Plaza in Dhaka, Bangladesh pushed the human effects of fast fashion to the forefront, when 1,129 workers making garments for Walmart and Children’s Place were killed when the building collapsed.
-The collapse was not unexpected; workers reported signs of decay and instability of the factory to the factory owners.
-But the owners of the facility are not the sole ones at fault – Walmart and Children’s Place, alongside Adidas and Nike, two companies have been critiqued for the neglect of underpaid workers in their global factories, and countless other chain stores are just as culpable as the factory owners they engage in business (Reuters).
+The 2012 tragedy at Rana Plaza in Dhaka, Bangladesh, in which 1,129 workers making garments for Walmart and Children’s Place were killed when the factory building collapsed, pushed the human effects of fast fashion to the forefront.
+The collapse was not unexpected; workers reported signs of decay and instability of the factory to the factory owners long before its fall.
+But the owners of the facility are not the sole ones at fault – Walmart and Children’s Place, alongside Adidas and Nike, two other companies that have been critiqued for the neglect of workers in their global factories, and countless other chain stores, are just as culpable as the factory owners they engage in business (Reuters).

 So what can we do, at KO and beyond, to mitigate this crisis?

 We as consumers need to commit to sustainable and ethical fashion.
-Sustainable fashion addresses the environmental consequences: what chemicals and dyes the clothing is made of, what could end up in the water and soil if the item ends up in a landfill, how biodegradable is the fabric?
-Ethical shopping addresses the human offenses of fast fashion: how is the person making this item being treated?
-In what working conditions are they laboring, for what pay, exposed to what chemicals, receiving what care, protected by what laws?
+Sustainable fashion addresses the environmental consequences of fast fashion: what chemicals and dyes the clothing is made of, what could end up in the water and soil if the item ends up in a landfill, how biodegradable is the fabric?
+Ethical shopping addresses the human offenses: how is the person making this item being treated?
+In what conditions are they laboring, for what pay, exposed to what chemicals, receiving what care, protected by what laws?